coder0987/Taroky/gameplay.md

 The game splits here.

-Povenost (2 teams) play:
+Povinnost (2 teams) play:

-    Povenost then draws 4 cards from the Talon.
+    Povinnost then draws 4 cards from the Talon.
 The 2 players immediately counter-clockwise from and across from povenost may either draw or pass their cards from the talon.
     The final player may refuse or accept a passed card.
-    Povenost and each other player who drew cards must then discard down to twelve cards.
+    Povinnost and each other player who drew cards must then discard down to twelve cards.
 Prever (1v3) play:

     Prever (the player who declared s/he would like to play by him/herself) draws 3 cards from the talon